Prana-vvb/Bal.rs-Blog/README.md

 A Load Balancer can be physical or a software.
 It can be further classified base on which layer of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) they operate at.

 ## Title
-As part of the [Tilde 3.0 Summer mentorship program](https://homebrew.hsp-ec.xyz/posts/history/#Tilde), the Bal.rs (Pronounced: `/ˈbɔːləz/`) team have built a simple L7 Load Balancer in Rust, chosen due to it's performance and safety while provding low level control over the system.
+As part of the [Tilde 3.0 Summer mentorship program](https://homebrew.hsp-ec.xyz/posts/history/#Tilde), the Bal.rs (Pronounced: `/ˈbɔːləz/`) team have built a simple L7 Load Balancer in Rust.
+Rust was chosen due to it's performance and safety while provding low level control over the system.

 There are 3 key components of our Load Balancer:
 - **Listener**: Listens for incoming HTTP requests.